DHTMLX/gantt-docs/data/api/gantt_getlightboxsection.md

 @params:
-- name	string	the name of the section
+- name	string | number	the name of the section

 @returns:
 - obj	object 	the section object